-Posted 1 year by email@example.com
+Posted over 3 years by firstname.lastname@example.org

 I really enjoyed this video.
 I think it is a very relevant and important issue.
 I think the sincerity in your subjects came through and made for an attention grabbing video.
 I was interested as a lot of their thoughts or beliefs are shared by me or I have heard others express the same thoughts.
 You did a nice job with the visuals and overlaying music nicely.
 It made the video transition well and flow logically.